grove-mountain/tfe-saas-demo-setup/README.md

 * https://github.com/grove-mountain/terraform-gpc-compute-instance
 * https://github.com/grove-mountain/tfe-demo-application42

-You can just clone this repo as we shouldn't be updating this, but oyou can fork it as well.
+You can just clone this repo as we shouldn't be updating this, but you can fork it as well.

 * https://github.com/grove-mountain/tfe-saas-demo-setup